ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/README.md

 * ExCAPE-DB: https://solr.ideaconsult.net/search/excape/
 * DrugBank: https://go.drugbank.com/

-### AMPL Survey
-- The ATOM team actively uses feedback to develop the best possible drug discovery modeling pipeline.
-We like to hear your experiences in using the software.
-Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdM7mRXsvRr4MXUIoWgh9hQSmAOFgwXD3nLA4sLpNygec6hzA/viewform?usp=sf_link) for a 5 minutes survey link.
-Thank you for the feedback.

 ## Acknowledgements
 Most of the tutorial code chunks came from multple Jupyter notebooks generously shared by the ATOM team.
 * Amanda Paulson